tasleson/dbus-signals/README.md

 # dbus-signals
-Basic performance testing for dbus signals
+Basic performance testing for dbus signals, see [blog posting](http://blog.asleson.org/2015/09/01/d-bus-signaling-performance/) for more information.

 #### Trying it out
 1. Copy the configuration file to allow service to be run on the system bus